s4kh/tyche/README.md

 3. Make it concurrent
 4. Check whether it satisfies the requirements
 5. Optimize
+6. __Create worker pool size of 16.
+Whenever there is an idle worker in the pool we can start task for our 150 data sample.__

 ## Solution
 Spawns 16 workers with different `workerID` and `port` to get numbers from.
 Consumers are `goroutines`, called right after spawning the worker with same `port` then send requests and processes response.
 The ratio is 1:1.